active-elastic-job/active-elastic-job/README.md

   end
   ```

-If you want to provide the AWS credentials not by the EC2 instance prodfile, but via environment variables, you can do so:
+If you don't want to provide AWS credentials by using EC2 instance profiles, but via environment variables, you can do so:
   ```Ruby
   Rails.application.configure do
     config.active_elastic_job.aws_credentials = Aws::Credentials.new(ENV['AWS_ACCESS_KEY_ID'], ENV['AWS_SECRET_ACCESS_KEY'])